Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 A small space doesn't have to be a negative.
 In fact, there are a number of pluses to living small.
-First and foremost for me, it takes less time to clean a small dwelling.
+First and foremost, it takes less time to clean a small dwelling.
 You are also forced to become more organized, and that's a good thing.
-It also takes less $$ to heat and cool fewer rooms.
+It also costs less to heat and cool fewer rooms.

 From Hallway to Dining Room